Why We Created Fish Feeder (and How It Helps Mums Like You)

 The Turning Point

-When Rhegan was pregnant with her third, she decided she wasn’t going to keep putting up with clothes that didn’t work.
-She thought back to all those moments with her older boys, rushing to feed before the sunburn kicked in, fumbling with shirts that didn’t sit right, hiding under a towel in the heat, and made up her mind.
+When Rhegan was a new mum to her third, think 7 days post-partum with baby in their beach backyard, she was quickly reminded of the overheating in layers, lack of modesty and putting up with clothes that didn’t work, that she had experienced with her first two babies.
+She thought back to all those moments with her older boys, where she would be lifting up her fishing shirt and rushing to feed before the sunburn kicked in, fumbling with shirts that didn’t sit right, hiding under a towel in the heat, and made up her mind.

-If no one else was going to create a shirt that actually worked for breastfeeding mums who fish, then she would.
+If no one else was going to create a shirt that actually worked for active, outdoorsy breastfeeding mums, then she would.

 The Design Process